A Behind the Scenes Look at the Teachers Pay Teachers Conference

 I know.
 I've been there.

-If you do decide to attend, I encourage you to read this post.
+If you're looking for tips on how to prepare and how to make your experience successful, read this post.
 It gives a thorough overview of how to plan so that your experience is not only memorable but also worthwhile.

 On Tuesday, my husband and I left Ohio for the desert.
 We decided to use the conference as a perfect excuse for a mini-vacation.
 Looking back, we should have extended our trip as our four scheduled days flew by and were consumed mainly with TPT activities.
 A "problem" I'll remember next year!

 (As a side, I can't say how thankful I am to have a husband who supports me and this business of mine.
 I love this picture of him in his t-shirt.
 He wore it around the casino like a walking billboard for everything just so.)